pyrsia/.github/contributing.md

 #### Approval Processes

-Request reviews from the @pyrsia/collaborators team to select team members for the PR.
+Request reviews from the [`@pyrsia/collaborators`](https://github.com/orgs/pyrsia/teams/collaborators) team to assign team members for the PR.
+They are responsible for making sure the PR is reviewed in a timely manner; they are expected to make time.
+Approvals are **not** limtied to the assigned reviewers, anyone on the team can and should review each PR.

+Specific indivudals or "topic teams" may also be assigned (only after collaborators has been assigned so the GitHub automation can work properly).
+Approvals from "topic teams" are highly sought after but pull requests are _strongly encouraged_ to include reviews from the team at large.

 All pull requests require:

-- 2 approvals
+- 2 approvals (from any team member)
 - All required checks passing

 If there are optional checks that fail, it's best to ask the reviewers and bring up the failure at the next team meeting.

+#### Merging Suggestions

+- Cleanup the commit message and description, remove lines like "wip" or "fix typo" so the reader has less clutter to sort through

 ### Project Board